HunterKart/proficiency-faculty-evaluation/docs/prd.md

     4. Archiving a submission requires the Admin to provide a reason, which is included in the anonymous notification sent to the student.
     5. Choosing **"Request Resubmission"** marks the original submission as invalid (to be excluded from calculations) and triggers an anonymous notification for the student to submit a new evaluation.
     6.  _Dev Note:_ All actions on a flagged evaluation must gracefully handle concurrent requests from multiple admins.
+    7. The system must prevent a 'Request Resubmission' action on an evaluation that has already been resubmitted once.
+If a second submission is still unsatisfactory, the Admin's only options are 'Approve' or 'Archive'.
+    8. A resubmission can be completed by the student within the 48-hour grace period defined in FR12.

 **Story 4.6: Viewing Resolved Flags**